mead-ml/mead-baseline/docs/fine-tuning.md

 Transformer models produced by the research community, and have carefully validated each model matches the original implementations exactly.

-We provide an addon on mead-hub to use the excellent HuggingFace libraries to fine-tune models like BERT in MEAD.
-This addon simply overrides
+While we provide native support for Transformer models, if you prefer or need to use the HuggingFace libraries to fine-tune models in MEAD, its fairly easy to do [in an addon](https://github.com/mead-ml/hub/blob/master/v1/addons/embed_bert_pytorch.py).

 #### Fine-Tuning BERT Official

-We provide an addon on mead-hub to use either the BERT official code (a copy) or the TF Hub module to fine-tune.
+We provide an [addon on mead-hub](https://github.com/mead-ml/hub/blob/master/v1/addons/embed_bert_tf.py) to use either the BERT official code (a copy) or the TF Hub module to fine-tune.
 Since this is based on the official code, no conversion or non-standard checkpoints are required.

-## Pre-training your own Transformers with MEAD
+## Pre-Training your own Transformers with MEAD

 ### Using the API Examples

 MEAD has a rich set of pre-training solutions provided in the API examples, with support for a wide-variety of Transformer-based pre-training.
-For pre-training, which often requires training multi-GPU, multi-worker, we found it easiest to use the PyTorch DistributedDataParallel facilities to train, and to have the programs export a framework-independent NPZ file that can be loaded by either TensorFlow or PyTorch MEAD layers.
+For pre-training, which often requires training multi-GPU, multi-worker, we support PyTorch DistributedDataParallel facilities to train and TF2.0 autofunction-based distribution and each program exports to a framework-independent NPZ file that can be loaded by either TensorFlow or PyTorch MEAD layers.

-#### Pre-training Transformer-based Language Models with MEAD
+#### Pre-Training Transformer-based Language Models with MEAD

 By now, the practice of pre-training Transformer models on a large amount of data to be used for downstream fine-tuning is ubiquitous.
-MEAD supports pre-training architectures such as BERT/Roberta via several scripts, all of which support multi-worker training.
+MEAD supports pre-training architectures such as BERT/RoBERTa via several scripts, all of which support multi-worker training.

 * [pretrain_tlm_pytorch](../api-examples/pretrain_tlm_pytorch.py): Train with multi-worker configuration with a large